iip-ecosphere/platform/platform/tools/Install/README-win.md

 # oktoflow platform: Install Support (Windows)

 ### Prepare the server
+>Please note that the software versions may have changed.
+The most current versions are listed in the platform prerequisites documentation: [Prerequisites](https://github.com/iip-ecosphere/platform/blob/main/platform/documentation/PREREQUISITES.md).

 On the server, where we will build and instantiate the platform also for the devices, install the programs unzip, Java JDK (version 17 or up due to some limitations of used dependencies), maven (version 3.9.13) and docker (version 20.10.7):